andretente/foo-coding-react/README.md

 You'll need to create a firebase project and generate a giphy API key, then create a .env file and add your variables (REMEMBER TO GITIGNORE THE ENV FILE!)

-The .env file should include API_KEY={YOUR-FIREBASE-API-KEY}
+The .env file should include:
+API_KEY={YOUR-FIREBASE-API-KEY}
 AUTH_DOMAIN={YOUR-FIREBASE-AUTH-DOMAIN}
 DATABASE_URL={YOUR-FIREBASE-DATANASE-URL}